Tarenyawagon: Emerging from Darkness

 There are two Tuscarora sources published 55 years apart from each other in the 1800s, that have been on my mind lately.
 The first reason is because they describe an earlier people who destroy themselves on this land.
 (I apologize in advance for not providing all the page numbers.
 This is because I only have Kindle versions of these books.)

-This destruction of a people because of infighting is similar to the Jaredites.
+This destruction of a people because of infighting is similar to the Jaredites in the Covenant of Christ.
 The account is too long for me to quote here, but a link to the chapter detailing the entire demise of that people can be found here.

-Similar instances of destruction and prophets warning the people about their impending destruction are found in the fourth chapter found at this link.
+Similar instances of destruction and prophets warning the people about their impending destruction are found in an earlier chapter, which can be read at this link.

 Emerging From Darkness